 If you are having your procedure under local anaesthetic, you will most likely be asked to arrive at the practice around mid day, and for hand and wrist procedures it is incredibly rare that you will need to fast.
 While you wait for the surgery in the minor procedure room, your child will be assessed by the nurse and directed to wait in the waiting room outside the operating theatre.
 This is another opportunity to ask any final questions, and nurses are trained to help ease children’s worries.

-Most hand and wrist procedures are carried out as a day cases, this means that regardless of the type of the anaesthetic they will receive, they will be able to return home when they feel well in themselves.
+Most hand and wrist procedures are carried out as day cases, this means that regardless of the type of anaesthetic they will receive, they will be able to return home when they feel well in themselves.
 This can be a point of comfort for children, who may be upset at the thought of spending the night in the hospital.
 Those who do have to stay over, are generally more than welcome to bring toys as items of comfort.

-Encourage older children to join in the learning process with you, reading and digesting information is a well recognised mechanism of coping and doing it together can help ease any nerves or worries.
+Encourage older children to join in the learning process with you, reading and digesting information is a well-recognised mechanism of coping and doing it together can help ease any nerves or worries.
 For most, it is all about anticipating what fears and worries they may have and doing your best to ease them as a parent does.

 If you have any direct worries about an upcoming procedure you are more than welcome to make contact here, and we will endeavour to help you with your queries.